 One of the biggest issues in the world right now is climate change.
 As the earth gets warmer and warmer, and we worry about the future of our planet, meteorologists and climatologists are vital sources of information.

-Pedologists can shed light on how rainfall and temperature is effecting the organisms and minerals within the soil.
+Pedologists can shed light on how rainfall and temperature are effecting the organisms and minerals within the soil.
 Oceanographers can inform climatologists about rises in sea levels, temperature, and the amount of ice melt from the polar caps.

 Coastal geographers study the constantly changing region between the ocean and land, incorporating both physical and human geography.
 They analyse weathering processes, sediment movement, changes in sea and land levels, and the manner in which humans interact with the coast, for example by building retaining walls.